 The map only showed that Puri is on the sea shore of Bay of Bengal, there was no mention of the ocean of humanity that submerges the city of Lord Jagannath every year.
 As per legend every year Lord Jagannath and his siblings Balbhadra and Subhadra visit their aunts’ home.
 The journey happens on three temples chariots pulled by devotees.

 When I reached the main square where Raths were getting final touches, more than the size of the Chariots I am overwhelmed by humanity around me.
-It seems the world has congregated on the path the lord takes for his journey to his aunt.
-For most of us Indians, the first travel is to our relatives and the second is a pilgrimage to see our gods.
+It seems the world has congregated on the path the Lord takes for his journey to his aunt.
+For most of us Indians, the first trip is to our relatives and the second is a pilgrimage to see our gods.
 Rath Yatra is both.
-The pilgrims are visiting the lord, and he is leaving his abode to give a darshan to mortals, outside the haloed chambers.
+The pilgrims are visiting the Lord, and he is leaving his abode to give a darshan to mortals, outside the haloed chambers.

 As I walk to my hotel I meet some boys conducting their own Ratha Yatra in a narrow alley.

 I return in the evening to join chants of “Hare Rama Hare Krishna” with devotees lighting lamps and offering prayers to Lord Jagannath.

 Next morning as I walk past the Raths, the idols have moved to the Gundicha Temple and a lone officer is trying to protect himself from the drizzle.
 The devotees are gone and so is the frown on his face.